NoShx0w/pam-research/docs/03_pipeline/operators.md

 ## From Geometry to Operators

-Operators do not begin from raw experiment logs alone.

-They begin from the geometric and phase structure already extracted by the observatory:
+Operators do not begin from raw experiment logs alone.e They begin from the geometric and phase structure already extracted by the observatory:

 - intrinsic manifold distances